Is there a relationship between AGN and star formation in IR-bright AGNs?: THE SAMPLE

 \subsection{Selection Effects}

-As shown in Figure~\ref{fig:zlx} (right, inset), the IR-bright AGNs have a comparable \lx\ distribution to the parent sample, indicating a limited influence to the intrinsic \lx\ distribution from the level of FIR activity.
-Similar results have been found in radio AGNs \citep[e.g. 3C samples,][]{podigachoski15}, where the far-IR detection rate was unrelated to the radio source type (i.e. orientation).
+As shown in Figure~\ref{fig:zlx} (right, inset), IR-bright AGNs in our main and supplementary samples share similar $z$ and \lx\ distributions as the parent sample of hard X-ray detected targets (blue dashed line, scaled).
+This indicates a limited influence on the intrinsic \lx\ distribution by the level of FIR activity.
+Similar results have been found in radio AGNs \citep[e.g. 3C samples,][]{podigachoski15}, where the far-IR detection rate is unrelated to the radio source type (i.e. orientation).

-The redshift distribution, on the other hand, shows a higher fraction of IR-bright AGNs at 0.2$< z <$ 0.6 than in the parent sample.
-This is mainly due to the redshift requirement.
-Given the observation difficulties, the spec-$z$ subsample naturally covers a high fraction of low-z objects.
-Moreover, fainter objects at higher $z$ would fall below the various surveys' detection limits, and have a relatively poor photometric coverage for $z$ estimates.
-The sharp drop of the number of objects at $z<$0.2 is due to the \lx\ lower limit of $10^{42.0}$ \ergs.
+The redshift distribution, on the other hand, shows a higher fraction of IR-bright AGNs at 0.2 $< z <$ 0.6 than in the parent sample.
+This is mainly due to the IR detection requirement, as fainter objects at higher $z$ fall below the relatively shallow detection limit.
+The sharp drop of the number of objects at $z<$ 0.2 is due to the \lx\ lower limit of $10^{42.0}$ \ergs\, and the small volume probed below this redshift, which limit the number of luminous AGNs.

-In the main sample, the z$\sim$2 sources are systematically $\sim$1-2\,dex more luminous in \lx\ than the z$\sim$0.5 objects (Figure~\ref{fig:zlx}).
-The increase in \lx\ is consistent with the evolution of $L_{*}$ in the AGN luminosity function \citep[e.g.][]{croom09, ranalli16,aird15}.
-This indicates that we are sampling the same portion of the AGN luminosity function in the selected redshift range.
-Similarly, the SFR indicator \lirsf\ (for definition see Sec\ref{sec:sed}) increases by 1-3 dex from $z=$0 to $z=$2 (Figure~\ref{fig:zlx}), comparable to the increase in SFR density and in the SFR-stellar mass main sequence \citep[e.g.][]{speagle14}.
-The extended sample (crosses, Figure~\ref{fig:zlx}) shows a continuation of the main sample to lower IR luminosities over all $z$.
-Inclusion of these 1-3$\sigma$ IR undetected sources provides information below the formal flux limit, allowing us to check for systematic effects in the main sample due to Malmquist bias.
+In the main sample, the z $\sim$ 2 sources are systematically $\sim$ 1-2\,dex more luminous in \lx\ than the z $\sim$ 0.5 objects (Figure~\ref{fig:zlx}), due to the flux limit and larger volume probed at high redshift.
+This increase is broadly consistent with the increase in break luminosity ($L_{*}$) in the AGN luminosity function \citep[e.g.][]{croom09, ranalli16,aird15}.
+This indicates that at all redshift in our selected range, we are sampling approximately the same portion of the AGN luminosity function relative to $L_{*}$.
+Similarly, the SFR indicator \lirsf\ (for definition see Sec~\ref{sec:sed}) increases by 1-3 dex from $z=$ 0 to $z=$ 2 (Figure~\ref{fig:zlx}), comparable to the increase in SFR density and in the evolution of the typical ratio of SFR to stellar mass along the star-forming MS \citep[e.g.][]{speagle14}.
+The expanded sample with marginal IR detections---formally undetected, is a continuation of the main sample to lower IR luminosities at all redshifts (crosses, Figure~\ref{fig:zlx}).
+Inclusion of these 1-3\,$\sigma$ IR undetected sources provides information below the formal flux limit, allowing us to check for systematic effects in the main sample due to Malmquist bias.